baosystems/dish2/README.md

 Parameter | Description
 --- | ---
-file | CSV file with organisation units object-type | Type of object to delete, matching the Web API plural URL path, such as categoryOptions, dataElements
+file | CSV file with organisation units object-type | Type of object to delete, matching the Web API plural URL path, such as categoryOptions, dataElements, indicators

-<pre>dish_remove_ojects --file &lt;path-to-csv-file&gt; --output-type &lt;object-type-name&gt;
+<pre>dish_remove_ojects --file &lt;path-to-csv-file&gt; --output-type &lt;object-type-name&gt;</pre>

 The CSV file must have a column header name with the value "id", and contain one identifier (UID) per row.